Skip to main content

 What is demand?

-Demand is the amount of power needed to supply every electrical device running in your business at a specific point in time.
-It is the maximum rate at which your business has consumed electricity.
+Demand is the amount of power needed to supply every electrical device running in your home or business at one time.
+It is the highest amount of electricity - measured in kilowatts (kW) - that a household or business uses at one time in a billing period.

-Demand has already been a part of every electric bill!
-Every household or business using electric service has “demand”.
+Demand has historically been a part of every electric bill!
+Every household or business using electric service creates “demand.”

-Traditionally, demand has been included and paid for as a part of the kilowatt-hour charges (kWh) that each member pays for.
-The demand component has always been bundled with the energy charge, but now with affordable and smart technology, we are able to measure demand and bill separately, giving members the opportunity to control it.
-This additional information allows us to break apart the various components of your electric bill and charge you more fairly for the two largest drivers of your electric consumption: your impact on the electric system (your demand) and amount of power you consume (your energy use).
+Traditionally, the cost of demand was included and paid for as part of each member's kilowatt-hour (kWh) or energy charges.
+These charges were bundled together.
+But with affordable and advanced metering technology, Grand Valley Power and other utilities are able to measure demand and bill it separately, giving members the opportunity to control it.
+This additional information allows us to separate the various components of your electric bill and charge members more fairly for the two largest drivers of electric consumption: your impact on the electric system (demand) and the amount of power you consume (energy use).

-Unbundled charges for demand more fairly distribute the costs of providing service to those members who use large amounts of electricity at one time.
+Unbundled charges for demand more fairly distribute the costs of providing service to those members who put more demand on the distribution system by using large amounts of electricity at one time.

 How can I control or lower my demand?

-Depending on your business, your demand will vary, and your highest demand season may be different from other members.
+Depending on your home or business, your demand will vary, and your highest demand season may be different from other consumers.

-• In the summer months your demand may be higher due to air conditioning, freezers, pumps, fountains, motors, power tools and compressors.
+• In the summer months your demand may be higher due to refrigerated air conditioning, freezers, clothes dryers, pumps, fountains, motors, power tools, or compressors.

-• In the winter, demand is driven by electric heat or space heaters, stock tank heaters, crushers and increased usage for lighting.
+• In the winter demand is driven by electric heat or space heaters, stock tank heaters, crushers, and increased use of lighting.

-Understanding the wattage ratings of your equipment will help you take even more control of your energy bill.
-Listings of common wattage ratings can be found online and you can estimate costs of running equipment by using our online energy calculators.
+Understanding how many watts your appliances and equipment consume at one time will help you take more control of your energy bill.
+Listings of common wattage ratings can be found online, and you can estimate costs of running equipment by using our online energy calculators.
+Remember: 1,000 watts = 1 kilowatt (kW).

 • Evaluate your operations to even out or lower demand.
 Consider shifting energy use to different time periods, staggering the use of heavy equipment to eliminate spikes in demand, and using equipment at a lower intensity.